 - Place a pillow under your hip to raise it above the level of your chest.
 You can put your hands under your head for comfort.

-- Remain in this position for 5 to 10 minutes if you are able to and try to do some deep breaths.
+- Stay in this position for 5 to 10 minutes if you can and try to do some deep breaths.

 - Repeat this on your left and right side.